Didstopia/FactoCord/README.md

 <a href="https://travis-ci.org/FactoKit/FactoCord"><img src="https://travis-ci.org/FactoKit/FactoCord.svg?branch=master"</img></a>
 </p>

+**NOTE:** This is a fork of the original FactoCord, which updates its dependencies and wraps it in a simple Docker container.

 # Running
 *Make sure you have your .env file in the same directory as the executable/binary, you can use .envexample the template*